grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 |> yield(name: "mean")
 ```

+We are now ready to modify this data using expressions.

+3. Add expressions to your Grafana Alert rule

-Let's now use the same steps to reduce each query to the last (most recent) value.Reducing Query A to a single value might look like this:
+Let's now use the same steps to reduce each query to the last (most recent) value.
+Reducing Query `A` to a single value might look like this:

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-05.png)

-And here we are reducing query B:
+And here we are reducing query `B`:

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-06.png)